joacri/cse15l-lab-reports/lab2.md

 > Servers and Bugs

 ## Part 1: String Server
-> The following is the code for my StringServer, which keeps track of a single string that gets added to by incoming requests.
+The following is the code for my StringServer:
->

 ```
 import java.io.IOException;
 import java.net.URI;